CarlosAvila099/War_Simulator/development_log.md

 * Data Visualization

 ## Data Analysis
+For this part of the project we searched for all the necessary data to initialize the war simulator:
+* Territory in km2
+* Population
+* Population growth (the increase of people per year)
+* Income per Capita
+* Literacy Rate
+* Military Spend by % of GDP
+* Government Rate

+We got all of this data from trustworthy sources in the internet.
+We calculated some of the variables, for example Income.
+It was calculated by dividing the population by the GDP.
+Overall the experience that was obtaning this data was interesting, as they are real ways to determine the amount of conflict each continent will be involved with.

 ## Simulator
 For this step of the project, we were given the task to create the simulator of the war using the information recovered from the previous step.